masakhane-io/masakhane-mt/benchmarks/tn-en/KorstiaanW-baseline/README.md

 Example #2
 Source:     Mo lekgetlhong lengwe , ditsala dingwe tse di rategang tsa ga moaposetoloi Paulo di ile tsa tsamaya sekgala sa dikilometara tse di ka nnang 50 go tswa kwa Efeso go ya kwa Mileto go ya go kopana le ene .
-eference:  On one occasion , dear friends of the apostle Paul traveled about 30 miles [ 50 km ] from Ephesus to Miletus to meet him .
+Reference:  On one occasion , dear friends of the apostle Paul traveled about 30 miles [ 50 km ] from Ephesus to Miletus to meet him .
 Hypothesis: On one occasion , some dear friends of the apostle Paul have traveled about 50 miles [ 50 km ] from Ephesus to Mileto meet him .

 Example #3